How to Become a REALTOR® In 2025

 - Resort & Second-Home Markets (RSPS) Designation

-Get more information and view a list of real estate designations and certifications on the NAR®'s website.
+Get more information and view a list of real estate designations and certifications on NAR®'s website.

 Written and Published by: VanEd